Released September 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Tennessee rose to 59.9 percent in July from 59.8 percent in the prior month.
+The labor force participation rate in Tennessee rose to 60 percent in August from 59.9 percent in the prior month.

-Tennessee is tied for 39th in the nation.
+Tennessee ranks 39th in the nation.

 The 10-year high for the labor force participation rate in Tennessee was 61.9 percent occurring in November 2019, and the 10-year low was 58.8 percent in April 2020.

-The national labor force participation rate fell by 0.1 percentage points to 62.2 percent in July.
+The national labor force participation rate rose by 0.1 percentage points to 62.3 percent in August.